/ For pool service owners · 8-minute read

 Why it loses leads

-- 01 One generic "service areas" page listing 30 suburbs in a paragraph.
-Google doesn't rank it for any of them.
+- 01 A single "service areas" page listing 30 suburbs in one paragraph.
+Google won't rank it for any of them.

-- 02 No pricing.
-Visitor opens a competitor's tab — the one showing $69/visit — and books with them instead.
+- 02 No pricing on the page.
+The visitor flips to a competitor's tab showing $69/visit and books that one.

-- 03 Phone number buried in a header.
-76% of visitors are on mobile and can't find it without scrolling.
+- 03 Phone number hidden in the header.
+76% of visitors are on a phone and miss it without scrolling.

 - 04 Slow on mobile.
-4-second load on 4G.
-Half the visitors leave before the page even finishes loading.
+Four-second load on 4G.
+Half the visitors leave before the page paints.

-- 05 No FAQ, no schema, no AI optimisation.
+- 05 No FAQ, no schema, no AI setup.
 Invisible to ChatGPT, Perplexity, and Google AI Overviews.

-- 06 3 reviews on the homepage.
-No system to add new ones.
-Falling further behind every month.
+- 06 Three reviews on the homepage.
+No system to bring new ones in.
+Falls further behind every month.

-- 07 Same 4 services everywhere.
-No green-pool emergency landing page — losing the highest-margin work to whoever has one.
+- 07 The same four services everywhere.
+No green-pool emergency landing, so the highest-margin work goes to whoever has one.

 A site built like the top 5%